33 Profitable Businesses To Start With 50k in Kenya

 The bodaboda business is a good business that has employed thousands of youth in Kenya.
 Research shows that there are over 1.5 million bodaboda riders in Kenya.
 These statistics show that more bikes are on the road and wear and tear is inevitable.

 Therefore, you can research a good location and set up a motorbike spare with 50k in Kenya.
 If you don’t have the skills to repair a motorbike, you can hire someone to teach you.
-Alternatively, you can set up your spares shop near a motorbike repair joint.
+Alternatively, you can set up your spare shop near a motorbike repair joint.

 You can acquire stock worth 35k and use the rest for rent and business permits.